 Both of these approaches are highly ineffective (in terms of the time/naming ability ratio).
 In this article, I am going to teach you my own approach using which you will be able to name any interval quickly (and also analyse any interval quickly) by memorizing only a tiny fraction of the amount of data you would have to memorize using the traditional approach.
-(You can also read my article about The numeral notation, which is a complete theory based on this approach.)

 The first step is to memorize the following table (the interval between two neighbouring notes is always a perfect fifth):

 To get the numerical representation of notes with sharps and flats, simply remember the rule that:

 Now it is easy to remember the whole table:

 Double flats and sharps are relatively rare, and it may not be worth the effort to memorize the corresponding numbers, but you can always calculate the numbers easily using the rule above.
 For example, A = 1, A♯ = 1 + 7 = 8, Ax = “A♯♯” = 8 + 7 = 15.

 Every interval corresponds to a certain difference in the numerical representation.
 Let’s first show a few examples to make the concept clear.
 The major third above a note is “+4”, so the major thirds above the following notes are: